A Guide to Full-Time RV Living in Pennsylvania

 Boondocking Regulations

-Boondocking, which is otherwise known as dispersed camping, in Allegheny National Forest is restricted to four specific campgrounds within the forest.
-In the rest of Pennsylvania, boondocking is limited to approved campgrounds, meaning that you can’t just set up your RV anywhere you want.
+Boondocking, otherwise known as dispersed camping, in Allegheny National Forest is generally allowed 150+ feet from roads, trails, and water, unless otherwise posted.
+In the rest of Pennsylvania, boondocking is limited to approved campgrounds.

 Rules for Camping on Public Land